HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Communicating the Signature Requirements

-This Task.input "signature-flag" may be used to indicate that the Provider must sign the attachments.
-See the [Signatures] and [Sending Attachments] pages for more information about using Signatures in CDex.
+This Task.input "signature-flag" may indicate that the Provider must sign the attachments.
+For more information about using signatures in CDex, see the [Signatures] and [Sending Attachments] pages.

 ~~~
 {% include_relative includelines filename='Task-cdex-task-inline-example19.json' start=114 count=9 linenumber=true rel=true %}